daden/quiz/README.md

     There is nothing pretty or good about the code in there.
 It started with an idea of creating a simple admin interface for managing the application data but ended up as a scratch pad to populate the DB and test some interactions with FB.

+5. The DB was designed to accommodate multiple quizzes and multiple quiz attempts, but limited this version to only store one quiz per user.

+## Known Issues

+1. If you refresh the browser on any page other than the login page you are returned to the login page whether you are logged in or not.

+2. The IDs for the questions and number are displaying to the user.
+Probably should be removed (easy enough) but left them in place for now.

+3. There's no validation on the survey form fields or requirements for the password field.

+4. There's no way to re-edit an existing quiz though you can see the results of your last attempt and saving another one updates the record.